StarbeamOne/blog.starbeam.one/content/article/2021/12/December-2021-Status-Update.md

 First is how do creators onboard their potential customers?
 We have to Allow List them as well, and that becomes challenging.
 Either I have to create a mechanism that enables them to do so and/or they have to go through a process that may or may not be intuitive/rewarding/positive.

 We're wanting a good first impression here, or as close to one as possible.
-In such light, we're also wanting to see what breaks, which may be *everything*.

-Hopefully, we'll have everyone onboard that is long-term focused and sees the bigger picture despite the initial friction.
+Considering that the primary goal is to see what breaks -- which may be *everything -- I would rather reduce the amount of friction required to onboard users into the system for kicking its tires.

 In addition to getting customers, there are other challenges.
-First is legal.
-It's easier to have something deployed and easily accessible when I send it for legal review.
+First is legal and other parties that require access to the system for review.
+It's easier to have something deployed and easily accessible when I send it to them.
 Sure, again, I could have sign-in/security mechanisms but historically I have never had much luck with them and end up being more trouble than its worth.

 Also, those sign-in/security mechanisms are an issue of their own.
-Authentication into starbeam.one is handled exclusively by Oauth2 providers, courtesy of ASP.NET Core's built-in security providers and the [aspnet-contrib package](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers) (of which [I am a contributor](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/commit/014ef58416b9f6dca6ec88a4b7f4e5936ebb2acf#diff-97022d3ec3825bb5f18eb629bf5a25e0baf9db076c3ba296f13839061e7096c0)! 🎉).
+Authentication into starbeam.one is handled [exclusively by Oauth2 providers](https://en.wikipedia.org/wiki/OAuth), courtesy of ASP.NET Core's built-in security providers and the [aspnet-contrib package](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers) (of which [I am a contributor](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/commit/014ef58416b9f6dca6ec88a4b7f4e5936ebb2acf#diff-97022d3ec3825bb5f18eb629bf5a25e0baf9db076c3ba296f13839061e7096c0)! 🎉).
 Each one of those goes through a review process, and the review team requires access to the application to verify it conforms to their individual established policies.
 Giving access to these teams has been a challenging riddle to me for some time.
 Again, doing a security wall is challenging and there always seems to be a problem.
 So what's the best way of providing access while getting approval?

 Finally, there is the issue of onramp and exit ramps with fiat currency.
 I am using PayPal for both, and Coinbase for onramping.
 There is currently no viable exit ramp for Coinbase.
 Well there is, [but it simply does not work, and I am very irritated with that](https://github.com/coinbase/coinbase-ios-sdk/issues/54).
 Let's just say that Coinbase appears to have very little to no support for their development offerings, and I struggle to see why they have such a high valuation.

 So, I have been looking at [BitPay](https://bitpay.com/online-payments) instead.
 They offer a promising solution, but it has revenue requirements.
-Again, I would like to show them the working product and show them what I have in mind and see what is possible.
+Again, I would like to show them the working product and demonstrate what I have in mind and see what is possible.

 #### The Solution: The Playground Alpha